zenvia/zenvia-openapi-spec/spec/info/description.md

 * **API Token**: create an API token on the [API console](https://app.zenvia.com/home/api)
 * **Webhook**: subscribe to events using [subscriptions API resources](#tag/Subscriptions)
     * _Status Webhook_ **(important)**: Since our messaging API is asynchronous, it is necessary to register a webhook in order to know whether the message sending was successful or not.
-    * _Status Message_ (optional): receive message responses by subscribing to message events.
+    * _Message Webhook_ (optional): receive message responses by subscribing to message events.

 You can use the [Sandbox](#section/Getting-started-with-Sandbox) to start using and testing this API immediately.